Solutions of Yang-Mills theory in four-dimensional de Sitter space: Trajectories

 We observe a variety of different behaviors for these trajectories, some of which we summarize below with the aid of figures.
 Firstly, it is worth noticing that, even with all fields decreasing as powers of both space and time coordinates, in most field configurations we observe particles getting accelerated from rest up to ultrarelativistic speeds.
 The limit of these ultrarelativistic speeds for higher times depend on the magnitude of the fields (see, for example, Figure \ref{singleTrajectory}).

-With fixed initial conditions (of kind (a) or (b)) and for higher values of $\kappa$ one can expect, in general, that the initial conditions may become increasingly less relevant.
-To this end, we find that the particles get focused and accumulate like a beam of charged particles (the beam is quite narrow for some configurations and higher $\kappa$) along some specific region of space and move asymptotically for higher simulation times.
-This is exemplified below with two $j{=}0$ configurations: the $(0,0,1)_I$ configuration in Figure \ref{j001plots}, and the Hopf--Rañada configuration in Figure \ref{HRplots}.
-We have verified this feature not just with symmetric initial conditions of particles like that with initial conditions (a) and (b) (as in Figure \ref{j001plots}), but also in several initial conditions asymmetric with respect to the origin, like particles located randomly inside a sphere of fixed radius about the origin with zero initial velocity, and particles located at the origin but with different magnitudes of velocities.
+With fixed initial conditions (of kind (1) or (2)) and for higher values of $\kappa$ one can expect, in general, that the initial conditions may become increasingly less relevant.
+For some fields configurations we indeed found that, with increasing $\kappa$, the particles get more focused and accumulate like a beam of charged particles along some specific region of space and move asymptotically for higher simulation times.
+This is exemplified below with two $j{=}0$ configurations: the $(0,0,-1)_I$ configuration in Figure \ref{j001plots}, and the HR configuration in Figure \ref{HRplots}.
+We have verified this feature not just with symmetric initial conditions of particles like that with initial conditions (1) and (2) (as in Figure \ref{j001plots}), but also in several initial conditions asymmetric with respect to the origin, like particles located randomly inside a sphere of fixed radius about the origin with zero initial velocity, and particles located at the origin but with different magnitudes of velocities.
 Figure \ref{HRplots} is an illustrative example for both of these latter scenarios of asymmetric initial conditions.

 This is not always the case though.
 For some $j{=}\tfrac12$ and $j{=}1$ configurations, and with initial particle positions in a sphere of very small radius about the origin, we are able to observe the splitting of particle trajectories (starting in some specific solid angle regions around the origin) into two, three or even four such asymptotic beams that converge along some particular regions of space (depending on the initial location of these particles in one of these solid angle regions).
 Trajectories generated by two such $j{=}1$ configurations have been illustrated in Figure \ref{3-4furcation}.